kairosity/mp4-lionize/README.md

 ## Establishing Value Through Design

-Value is established by ensuring consistency in design and typography, the colour scheme and design elements are consistence throughout and thus the user knows to trust the quality of what is on offer.
+Value is established by ensuring consistency in design and typography, the colour scheme and design elements are consistent throughout and thus the user knows to trust the quality of what is on offer.
 Space is also used to create a feeling of freedom and clarity, which I think is very important when it comes to ecommerce.
 Nothing is more off-putting than a crammed online shop.

 ## Reassuring Conventions